 Place the right side of the placket together with the wrong side of the fabric.
-Pin it and sew using a straight stitch the rectangle box labeled as “stitch line” from the pattern.
+Pin it, and sew the rectangle box labeled as “stitch line” from the pattern using a straight stitch.
 Don’t forget to back stitch.
 Place the needle down on both corners of the box before lifting the presser foot.

-Following the three lines, cut down both layers of the fabric (careful not to cut the stitches).
+Following the three lines, cut through both layers of the fabric (be careful not to cut the stitches).

 Step 4.
 Iron the Fabric

 Iron the fabric to make the stitches crisp.
 It will also help you sew faster and easier.

 Step 5.
 Turn the Placket to the Right Side

 Bring the placket to the right side of the sleeve by pulling it through the slit.
 Iron one side of the placket so it’s easier when folding down the edges.
 Iron the corners so they’re nice and sharp.